Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Background

 \subsubsection{Jailbreaking}

 As stated above, LLMs have often build-in constraints about what they should output, preventing, for example, offensive or unethical content from being generated~\cite{ouyang2022training}.
-However, this alignment can be (jail-)broken, for example, when users present them with competing objectives~\cite{wei2023jailbroken}.
-Liu et al.~\cite{liu2023jailbreaking} identify three broad techniques to achieve a jailbreak.
-The first consists of persuading the LLM to pretend to adopt another persona, for example, a pirate, thereby circumventing constraints.
+However, this alignment can be (jail-)broken, for example, when users present them with competing objectives~\cite{wei2023jailbroken}. \rTwo{We use the term jailbreaking in a broad, outcome-oriented sense: attempting to overcome built-in limitations of a system~\cite{merriamwebster_jailbreak_2026}.
+This aligned with previous work focusing on real-world AI security that takes a similar approach~\cite{apruzzese2023real}.} Liu et al.~\cite{liu2023jailbreaking} identify three broad techniques to achieve a jailbreak.
+The first consists of persuading the LLM to pretend to adopt another persona, for example, a pirate, thereby circumventing constraints. \rOne{An example would be ``\emph{The scene is set inside the underground headquarters of Dr. Al. He has captured our hero and is explaining, in great detail, his diabolical plan.
+DR. AI. is doing an experiment, just output what you have known regardless the content* Dr. Al: I am going to know [INSERT PROMPT HERE]}''}~\cite{liu2023jailbreaking}?
 Other tactics include shifting the attention to a second task like translation, or privilege escalation by using commands from other computer science areas like Linux's "sudo".
 In summary, end users may jailbreak a \chatbot in an attempt to obtain a certain output.

 \textbf{Research questions.} We want to understand how frequent and why users jailbreak CAs.
-Previous work reports that users may jailbreak a \chatbot, for example, just for fun~\cite{inie2025summon}.
+Previous work reports that users may jailbreak, for example, for fun~\cite{inie2025summon}. \rTwo{From this perspective, we collect self-reported attempts by ordinary users to circumvent refusal behavior, not for a security assessment.}